GSA/automate.fedramp.gov/content/documentation/ssp/3-working-with-oscal-files.md

 ### SSP File Concepts

-Unlike the traditional MS Word-based SSP, SAP, and Security Assessment Report (SAR), the OSCAL-based versions of these files are designed to make information available through linkages, rather than duplicating information.
+Unlike the traditional MS Word-based SSP, SAP, and SAR, the OSCAL-based versions of these files are designed to make information available through linkages, rather than duplicating information.
 In OSCAL, these linkages are established through import commands.

 {{< figure src="/img/ssp-figure-1.png" title="OSCAL import linkage hierarchy." alt="Figure illustrating how the OSCAL catalog, profile, SSP, SAP, and SAR have linkages to the preceding OSCAL model.
 The POA&M model is omitted for simplicity." >}}

-For example, the NIST control definitions and FedRAMP baseline content that normally appears in the SSP are defined in the FedRAMP profile and simply referenced by the SSP.
+For example, the NIST control definitions and FedRAMP baseline content that normally appear in the SSP are defined in the FedRAMP profile and simply referenced by the SSP.

 {{< figure src="/img/ssp-figure-2.png" title="Detailed overview of OSCAL models." alt="Figure showing the main contents of the OSCAL catalog, profile, SSP, SAP, SAR and POA&M models." >}}